alekseyl/me-redis/README.md

 ## Features:

-* seamless integration with code already in use, hardest integration possible: add me_ prefix to some of your methods ( me_ methods implement hash memory optimization ).
-It's all in MeRedis configuration, not your current code.
+* seamless integration with code already in use. **It's all in MeRedis configuration, not your current code.**

-* hash key/value optimization with seamless code changes, you can replace set('object:id', value) with me_set( 'object:id', value) and free 90 byte for each ['object:id', value] pair.
+* hash key/value optimization with seamless code changes, just replace set('object:id', value) with me_set( 'object:id', value) and free upto 90 bytes for each ['object:id', value] pair.

 * zips user-friendly key crumbs according to configuration, i.e. converts for example user:id to u:id

-* zip integer parts of a keys with base62 encoding.
-Since all keys in redis are always strings, than we don't care for integers parts base, and by using base62 encoding we can 1.8 times shorten integer crumbs of keys
+* zip integer parts of keys with base62 encoding.
+Since all keys in redis are always strings, than we don't care for integer parts base, and by using base62 encoding we can shorten them upto 1.8 times shorter

 * respects pipelined and multi, properly works with Futures.